Nike682631/robinhood/README.md

    - Enable Firestore and Authentication
    - Enable Google in sign up methods in authentication.
    - In firestore mention whichever timezone and start it in production mode.
-   - Generate a new private key for your service account
+   - Generate a new private key for your service account(Project settings -> service accounts)
    - Save the private key as `serviceAccountKey.json` in the `backend` directory

 ### Frontend Setup